 Weight | 210g | 304g |

-Where Ultrons are your workhorse everyday lenses, Lanthar lenses are your Champions, but often these lenses are not as fast as Ultron’s or Noktons, which is totally fine for most people manually focusing with a range finder patch.
+Where Ultrons are your workhorse everyday lenses, Lanthar lenses are your Champions, but often these lenses are not as fast as Ultron’s or Noktons, which is fine for most people manually focusing with a range finder patch.

 What Are Voigtlander Vintage Lenses?